Zachary-Harrison/ZURUSU/README.md

 - [Retrieving time-series data](https://cloud.google.com/monitoring/custom-metrics/reading-metrics) from a Google Cloud Server.
 - Converting between [local time and UTC time](https://www.worldtimebuddy.com/).
 - What is [RFFC 3339 format](https://www.rfc-editor.org/rfc/rfc3339#:~:text=Abstract%20This%20document%20defines%20a,times%20using%20the%20Gregorian%20calendar.).

-Depending on how large your dataset is, you might run into various problems regarding heap or stack space (I know I did).
-For this reason, I have provided two separate implementations to retrieve your dataset:
-- [DataExtractor (Java)](DataExtractors/Java-DataExtractor/): To use this project, I recommend opening it in IntelliJ and updating the [Main.java](DataExtractors/Java-DataExtractor/src/main/java/org/example/Main.java) and [DataExtractor.java](DataExtractors/Java-DataExtractor/src/main/java/org/example/DataExtractor.java) files to point to your app.
-- [DataExtractor (Python)](DataExtractors/Python-DataExtractor/): You should be able to open this in any IDE that supports python development.

-I recommend using the Java version because it is more robust (i.e. runs into less memory issues), but I have also provided the Python version for a reason.

 ### 6. (Optional) EDA